Akhil-Kokkula/Timer-Deck-Application/README.md

 ## Features
 - Create a timer set
-- Add cards within each timer set that contains infromation such as the repeat number,, and time for each exercise
+- Add cards within each timer set that contains infromation such as the repeat number, and time for each exercise
 - Play the timer set to execute the cards of the timer set

 ## Screenshots